MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 > Don't create a situation where your user can lose assets

-In practice, here are some examples that would break the above policy:
+In practice, here are some examples that would break this:

 1. Allowing extraction of private keys outside the snap in any way, especially through RPC or network connections
 2. Arbitrary code execution with access to private keys.